openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

     Parameter | Type | Description
     --- | --- | ---
     *names* | `String` | Name for the concept reference term *description* | `String` | A concept datatype prescribes the structured format by which you desire the data to be represented.
-In simple terms, the datatype defines the type of data that the concept is intended to collect
+In simple terms, the data type defines the type of data that the concept is intended to collect
     *code* | `String` | Represents a name from a standard medical code (required) *conceptSource* | `target_concept_source_UUID` | A concept can have any number of mappings to any number of other vocabularies.
-Other vocabularies are called "concept sources" in OpenMRS (ie. LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc), but the concept source can also be a custom (ie. org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
+Other vocabularies are called "concept sources" in OpenMRS (i.e., LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc.), but the concept source can also be a custom (i.e., org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
 Every concept can define a string for its mapping in any "concept source" defined in the database (required)
     *version* | `String` | A method to keep track of the number of updates applied to a specific concept reference term type

     ```console